muriloboratto/AI-university-assignments/README.md

-# AI university assignments, and workshops utilizing Intel oneAPI <br/>
+# AI university assignments and workshops utilizing Intel oneAPI <br/>

 This repository contains the material corresponding to the webinar/Hands-on: _AI university assignments and workshops utilizing Intel oneAPI_ organized by HPC/CIMATEC.
 The objectives are: